pineappleswan/Treasury/README.md

 ## Starting the build server

-1. Set the

-## Starting the server

-In the project directory, you can run:

-### `npm run dev` or `npm start`
+### `npm run dev`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+This runs the build server using port 3000.
+The build server will call the application's API at port 3001 so you have to start the application using port 3001.

+You can configure the port numbers to your liking if you want.

+## Building the application

 ### `npm run build`

-Builds the app for production to the `dist` folder.<br>
+Builds the app for production to the `dist` folder.
-It correctly bundles Solid in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!
+It will optimise the application and minify all source code.

+### `npm run buildwatch`

+When running buildwatch, the build server will build the application every time you make a change to a file.

+## Starting the application (after building)

+### `node server.js --port [PORT]`

+Open [http://localhost:[PORT]](http://localhost:3000) to view it in the browser.

+## Starting the application in development mode

+Supply the `--dev` flag when starting the application. <br>
+<b>TODO</b>: explain why development mode exists. if it even needs to exist.

-## Deployment
+## Deployment <i>(TODO)</i>

 You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)